sho-tanaka0210/Manage-Entered-and-Left-on-Discord/README.md

-# Learn Python
-Learn Python with discord and Docker.
+# Notification for entered and left on Discord

 # Version
 ## Python